-For oils I used 200 μ l of substance (the respective oil)/800 μ l of physiological serum, to which I added a few colonies (2, 3) of Candida spp.
-For apple vinegar, in the first 24 h sensitivity of Candida colonies appears, compared with apple cider, iodized salt solution and citric acid.
+For apple cider vinegar, sensitivity of Candida colonies appears in the first 24 h compared to apple cider, iodized salt solution and citric acid.
 After 24 h, a certain sensitivity of Candida colonies to apple cider vinegar is observed, up to 96 h of evaluation, but not totally; Candida albicans reappears.
 The 2 sodium bicarbonate solutions we used in the study proved inactive in treating Candida during the 4 days of the experiment.

 Similarly, for the 4 days some sensitivity is observed to samples III and IV of 1M acetic acid, but not enough to combat candida.
 The results of the experiments demonstrate the fact that to treat mycoses of the skin and mucous membranes, we can use plant extracts (tinctures or oils) that can be applied locally.
 The recommended concentration is 20%, in daily applications, until a total healing of the lesions.

 Also, frankincense and lemon oils cause sensitivity of Candida colonies in the first 24 hours and, subsequently, to a lesser extent after 48 hours from seeding, up to 96 hours.
-We can consider that frankincense and lemon oil used in higher concentrations would give a good anifungic result or possibly by mixing them with other fungicidal substances.
-Lemon oil and frankincense oil can be used repeatedly/alternately with other antifungal substances.
+We can consider that frankincense and lemon oil used in higher concentrations would give a good antifungal result or possibly by mixing them with other fungicidal substances.

+Lemon oil (Citrus limon) and Frankincense oil (Thymanea) can be used repeatedly/alternately with other antifungal substances.

 Candida albicans is sensitive to apple cider vinegar, especially for the first 48 hours, and to a lesser extent thereafter.
 It could be used more often in food, with a prophylactic purpose.

-The 2% iodine tincture and ginger oil demonstrated their antifungal role in treating candida during the 4-day study.
+Tincture of iodine 2% and ginger oil (Zingiber officinale) demonstrated their antifungal role in treating candida during the 4 days of the study.